mountainkidai/rfSEClub/Programming/python/004_string_concatenation_and_formatting.md

 # 004 String Concatenation and Formatting

 String concatenation and formatting in Python allow you to combine strings and present data in a readable way.
-For young scientists in the rfSE Club, mastering these techniques is essential for creating clear output in scientific programs, such as displaying experiment results or user interactions.
+For students in the rfSE Club, mastering these techniques is essential for creating clear output in scientific programs, such as displaying experiment results or user interactions.

 ## String Concatenation